ljhopkins2/broadcastify-archtk/README.md

     - More information at https://m.broadcastify.com/premium/
     - Once you have your login info, give the [BArT demo](https://github.com/ljhopkins2/BArT/blob/master/bart_demo.ipynb) a try<br><br>

-1. **Copy library file.** It contains the BArT source code.
+1. **Copy the library file.** It contains the BArT source code.
     - Put `bart.py` into the same directory as your `.ipynb` file<br><br>

-1. **Copy and modify config files.** The system needs two config files to run:
+1. **Copy and modify the config files.** The system needs two config files to run:
     - `config.ini`
         - Ensure it's in the same directory as the `.py` & `.ipynb` files
         - Edit the `MP3_OUT_PATH` value to point to where you want to store `mp3` files